Probabilistic Waring problems for finite simple groups: The Waring problem

 where each $C_i$ in the first summation ranges over the conjugacy classes of $G$, and the second summation runs over all irreducible characters $\chi \in \Irr(G)$.
 In the second summation, the contribution of the $\chi=1_G$ term is $1$.

 Suppose $G = \SSS_n$.
 Then, by Lemma \ref{parity2} and \eqref{for-gamma}, the contribution of $\chi = \sgn$ to \eqref{prob3} is

-It suffices to show that if $N \geq N(l)$, with $N(l)$ defined later in \eqref{for-N}, all the other terms in the second summation of \eqref{prob3} contribute $o(1)$ in total when $n$ is large enough.
+Our goal is to show that the \emph{error term} in (\ref{prob3}), i.e., the contribution of the characters $\chi$ with $\chi(1)>1$ to the sum, is $o(|G|^{-1})$.
 Indeed, in the case $G = \AAA_n$ we then have for all $g$:

 Suppose $G = \SSS_n$.
-Then $U^\gamma(g) = (1+\gamma\cdot\sgn(g))/|G|$, and so \eqref{for-gamma2} yields
+Then $U^\gamma(\{g\}) = (1+\gamma\cdot\sgn(g))/|G|$, and so \eqref{for-gamma2} yields